angular/angular/aio/content/guide/roadmap.md

 *Completed Q3 2021*

 To ensure we provide a future-proof e2e testing strategy, we want to evaluate the state of Protractor, community innovations, e2e best practices, and explore novel opportunities.
-As first steps of the effort, we shared an [RFC](https://github.com/angular/protractor/issues/5502) and worked with partners to ensure smooth integration between the Angular CLI and state of the art tooling for e2e testing.
+As first steps of the effort, we shared an [RFC](https://github.com/angular/protractor/issues/5502) and worked with partners to ensure smooth integration between the Angular CLI and state-of-the-art tooling for e2e testing.
 As the next step, we need to finalize the recommendations and compile a list of resources for the transition.

 ### Angular libraries use Ivy